FAQs – Elective Coverage

 - I am delinquent on my EC premiums and have just become unable to work due to a disability or family care need.
 Will you still pay benefits?

 No. Benefits will not be paid if your EC account is delinquent or unpaid.

-After electing EC coverage, you must participate in the plan for two full years.
-After that, if you wish to cancel your coverage, submit your cancellation request during January.
+After choosing EC coverage, you must stay in the plan for two full years.
+After that, if you wish to cancel your coverage, submit your cancellation request during the month of January.
 Cancellation will be effective January 1.

 To continue your EC eligibility, you must show a minimum profit of $4,600 per year.
 If your profits fall below this level for three consecutive years, the EDD may cancel your coverage.

 For more information about the EC program, call 1-916-654-6288.
 If you would like an Application for Unemployment Insurance (UI) and Disability Insurance (DI) Elective Coverage for Employees Exempted Under the California Unemployment Insurance Code (CUIC) (DE 1378), Application for Unemployment Insurance, Disability Insurance, and Paid Family leave Elective Coverage Under Section 708(a) of the Unemployment Insurance Code (DE 1378A), or Application for Disability Insurance Elective Coverage (DE 1378DI), visit our Online Forms and Publications page or call 1-916-554-7104.

 For more information about DI call 1-800-480-3287 or 1-866-658-8846 (en español).